ROBERT SIEGEL, Host:

 ABRAMSON: Next door, in Kelly Rafferty's class, kids put their names on the board.
 Some want help on a concept; others offer to teach something they've mastered.
 Rafferty says that Khan helps her deal with the big class sizes that even this affluent district is facing.

-Ms. KELLY RAFFERTY (Teacher, Santa Rita Elementary School): Khan has definitely helped me reach all of the students.
+KELLY RAFFERTY: Khan has definitely helped me reach all of the students.
 So when you have that many kids, you end up sort of teaching to the middle, and Khan has allowed me to reach the lowest and the highest.

 ABRAMSON: Much more than a textbook would, Rafferty says.
 Khan Academy also offers a kind of back office function.
 While kids are working independently on exercises, Rafferty checks her computer to see how they are doing.